How Bail Applications Are Handled in the Supreme Court: What to Expect

 The Court of Appeal Division of the Supreme Court also hears appeals from an order refusing the grant of bail.

-What is a Supreme Court Bail Application?
+What Is a Supreme Court Bail Application?

 The Supreme Court has the power to grant bail to a person held in custody awaiting trial for any offence.